 Meli Walker is interested in promoting art work to the general public and opened a window/internet gallery, www.gallerythe.org, in Brooklyn, NY in 2001.
 This gallery’s mission was to bring free art viewing to the public and to allow artists and curators to exhibit their ideas in an “UN-profitable” platform.
 The gallery’s physical space closed in 2010 but the archive remains on the internet.

-Her non-Art activities include: founding partner of Impact Giving, a not for profit women’s collective giving organization based in Laguna Beach, CA; managing director of Golden Seeds, a network of angel investors dedicated to investing in start-up companies with women leadership; and volunteer as a Reiki Master practitioner for patients at Sharp Memorial Hospital in San Diego, CA and private Reiki studios that offer free Reiki for patients in Southern CA.
+Her non-Art activities include: 2010-2015 Founding partner of Impact Giving, a not for profit women’s collective giving organization based in Laguna Beach, CA; 2015-17 Managing director of Golden Seeds, a network of angel investors dedicated to investing in start-up companies with women leadership; and 2014-current- Volunteer as a Reiki Master practitioner for patients at Sharp Memorial Hospital in San Diego, CA.

 Ms. Meli Walker was born in Youngstown, Ohio and has lived in Seoul, Korea; Tokyo, Japan; New York City and several cities in California.
 She currently splits her time between Laguna Beach, California and New York City.